chmlee/ream-doc-v2/docs/Language/Basic/Entry.md

 <EditorLite item="entry7" />

-Observe that the order of the variables are preserved by default, and so the dataset produced is not too useful.
+Observe that the order of the variables are preserved by default.

-To check whether each entry contains the required variables and the correct orders, we need to specify its schema.
+The datasets compiled by the last two examples are not too useful for analysis.
+To compile quality analysis-ready datasets, we could specify the schema of the datasets.